 Fax +44 (0) 1482 628877

-Please check your nationality here for eligibility to apply for a visa at the Royal Thai Consul in Hull
+Please check your nationality below for eligibility to apply for a visa at the Royal Thai Consulate in Hull.

 As a general rule, foreigners wishing to travel to Thailand need to obtain a visa.
 The visa is a document which gives the traveller permission to formally request entry into Thailand within a given period of time and for certain purposes.
 There are different types of visa available according to purpose of visit and length of stay required.
 In the case of tourism there are certain circumstances where the traveller is either exempt from the need to apply for a visa or they can apply for a visa on arrival in Thailand.
 For more information read below under Tourist Visa Exemption Rule and Tourist Visa on Arrival.